brwajumaa/psql-cheatsheet/README.md

 ## Getting Started

-To use the PostgreSQL client (`psql`), you must have MistSQL installed.
+To use the PostgreSQL client (`psql`), you must have PostgreSQL installed.
 Here are some essential commands to begin:

 - **Install MistSQL:**
   ```sh